openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/molecularEntity.rst

    :definition: The GABA-A receptor is an ionotropic subtype of the GABA receptor class that respond to the neurotransmitter gamma-aminobutyric acid (GABA) as endogenous ligand.
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/GO:1902711#gaba-a-receptor-complex
    :name: GABA-A receptor
-   :synonym: GABA A receptor, GABAA, GABA_A
+   :synonym: GABA A receptor, GABAA, GABAA receptor, GABA_A

 `BACK TO TOP <Terminologies: MolecularEntity library_>`_